-First, he would’ve had no need to intimidate people if he’d made a convincing case for himself.
-The implication that those who offended him would incur retribution (argumentum ad baculum, or literally an “argument with a cudgel”) means he resorted to intimidation after he’d failed to convince them.
-I think biblical authors were browbeating people who balked at joining their new cult.
+First, he would have had no need to intimidate people if he had made a convincing case for himself.
+The implication that those who did not agree him would incur retribution (argumentum ad baculum, or literally an “argument with a cudgel”) means he resorted to intimidation after he had failed to convince his listeners.
+It is probable that Biblical authors were browbeating people who balked at joining their new cult.

 Second, Jesus claimed that the love of the divine arbitrator was only granted to those who behaved.
-Most people today say that true, real love, such that a parent has for a child, is unconditional.
-In Jesus’ scheme, God is a petty, vindictive dictator who threatens his own creation, hardly the loving character he’s made out to be.
+Most people today say that true, real love, such that a parent often has for a child, is unconditional.
+In Jesus’ scheme, God is a petty, vindictive dictator who threatens his own creation with conditions.
+God is hardly the loving character he is made out to be.

 Third, these quotes confuse Jesus’ doctrine.
 He advised people to love their enemies, bless those that curse them, and forgive seventy times seven times, so he hardly set an example by blackmailing people with threats of hell.

-Fifth, it’s highly unlikely that the real Jesus, who would have been a dyed in the wool Jew, would have believed in hell.
-Jews never have, and still don’t, preach about such a place.
-The Old Testament does teach that there’s life after death, specifically that every single soul goes to a graveyard called Sheol. (http://www.jewishencyclopedia.com/articles/13563-sheol).
+Fifth, it is highly unlikely that the real Jesus, who would have been a dyed in the wool Jew, would have believed in hell.
+Jews never have, and still do not, preach about such a place.
+The Old Testament does teach that there is life after death, specifically that every single soul goes to a graveyard called Sheol. (http://www.jewishencyclopedia.com/articles/13563-sheol).
 The wicked are there (Ps.
 9:17, 31:17, 49:14, Isa.
 5:14,) and so are the righteous (Gen. 37:35; Job 14:13; Ps.
 6:5, 16:10, 88:3; Isa.
 38:10.)
-It’s not somewhere a soul is sent if it’s behaved badly.
+It is not somewhere a soul is sent if it has behaved badly.
 “Sheol” is sometimes incorrectly translated as “hell” in the Old Testament.
 Yet Sheol is a proper noun, so is a name or title.
-It shouldn’t be translated but simply transliterated, as is done with other names.
+It should not be translated but simply transliterated, as is done with other names.
 The literal meaning is simply “subterranean retreat.”
 Anything more is conjecture and speculation.

-Many church people still preach hellfire to children who don’t have the maturity to realise it’s nonsense.
+Many church people still preach hellfire to children who do not have the maturity to realise it is nonsense.
 Right now, there are children lying in bed trembling at the idea that the devil wants to drag them to Hell.
 This is psychological bullying, nothing less than child abuse.

 Some adults still have vivid childhood memories of being terrified by the immense, unending pain in hell, and still shudder when they think of such a place.

-In the past, churches used hell to justify terrible behavior.
-They thought it gave them license to burn any helpless person they didn’t like; that they were just beginning the roasting, on earth, that Satan was to continue for all eternity.
+In the past, Churches used hell to justify terrible behavior.
+They thought it gave them license to burn any helpless person they did not like; that they were just beginning the roasting, on earth, that Satan was to continue for all eternity.

-The popery procured vast profits by selling indulgences to vulnerable bereaved people in the belief the money would let loose souls out of purgatory.
-The living, filled with anxiety for their deceased relations, paid the church so their loved one would move more quickly through to heaven.
-What a profitable scam!
+The popery procured vast profits by selling indulgences to vulnerable bereaved people in the belief the money would let loose their loved one’s soul out of purgatory.
+The living, filled with anxiety for their deceased relations, paid the Church so the recently dead would move more quickly through to heaven.
+What a scam!
 With a credulous populace, it was a license to print money.
 This contemptible practice became one of the triggers for the reformation.